 Student Learning Outcomes

-- GEAR, program and HSU student learning outcomes that are relevant for the course
+- GEAR, program and Humboldt student learning outcomes that are relevant for the course

 Course Learning Outcomes

 Upon completion of this course, you will be able to:

 - Second course outcome

 - Third course outcome, etc.

 Check the Course Schedule for more detail on the topics for this semester.
 (Sample: Course schedule as listed in syllabus. -or- Course schedule as listed in Canvas) Messages from your instructor will be sent to you at the email address used in your Humboldt profile.